Where Are Those April Showers?

 The second session this month was at my nearest club water, Heatherton Pond.
 With an 11-foot John Wilson rod and Daiwa reel, it felt more like a recce than a session as I moved pegs three times looking for signs of fish.
 Alas, none were seen, and no fish were hooked.

 I thought I'd go back to Robin Wood as it hadn't been busy, and I fancied another chance to catch the eluding fish from my previous visit.
-Armed with coffee, cake, a Golden Green and Army & Navy rod and Mitchell 300 and Cardinal 157 reel, I returned to Lake 3, which I had to myself and this time I fished peg 7.
+Armed with coffee, cake, a Golden Green and Army & Navy rod and Mitchell 300 and Cardinal 157 reel, I returned to Lake 3, which I had to myself, and this time I fished peg 7.
 Would it be lucky?
-It was the Army & Navy rod and the Mitchell reel that did the business, and I was able to net a nice-looking Carp.
-A very pleasant afternoon and final session this month, and the weather continues to be warm and sunny.
+The Army & Navy rod and the Mitchell reel did the business, and I netted a nice Carp.
+A very pleasant afternoon, and the weather continues to be warm and sunny.

 Comments